gpantel/gpantel.github.io/_posts/2019-26-19-LJsimulation.markdown

 # The 12-6 Lennard-Jones (LJ) potential.

-The Lennard-Jones potential model is a very simple model that most-accurately describes the interactions of Noble gas elements The Lennard-Jones potential defines the interaction between two atoms separated by distance $$r$$:
+The Lennard-Jones potential model is a very simple model that most-accurately describes the interactions of Noble gas elements.
+The Lennard-Jones potential defines the interaction between two atoms separated by distance $$r$$:

 $$U(r) = 4 \epsilon \left[ \left(\frac{\sigma}{r}\right)^{12} - \left(\frac{\sigma}{r}\right)^{6} \right]$$.